HorizonChaser12/HorizonChaser12/README.md

 I'm Suryakant 👋

-I'm a Technology Enthusiast who has tried his hands on multiple things and couldn't master none(I am serious here).
+I'm a Technology Enthusiast who has tried his hands on multiple things throught my journey but couldn't master none( Am I cooked? ☠️).

 **Current Status:**
 - Diving into LangChain and GenAI
 - Training for a role as a Data Engineer
 - Sharing DSA notes, personal projects, and GenAI experiments from college and beyond

-You'll also find tutorials, self-made notes, various college projects, and GenAI-related content here.
+You'll also find tutorials, self-made notes, various college projects, some Flutter Projects and GenAI-related content here.

 Feel free to connect!